microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Object Types.md

 ```

 In all three examples above, we've written functions that take objects that contain the property `name` (which must be a `string`) and `age` (which must be a `number`).

+## Quick Reference

+We have cheat-sheets available for both [`type` and `interface`](https://www.typescriptlang.org/cheatsheets), if you want a quick look at the important every-day syntax at a glance.

 ## Property Modifiers